Advertising helps fund Big Issue’s mission to end poverty

 Homeless deaths have only been counted in recent years.
 The Bureau of Investigative Journalism’s pioneering Dying Homeless project counted the deaths of 796 people in 18 months before handing over the project to the Museum of Homelessness in March 2019.

-MOH’s count recorded 1,313 deaths across the UK in 2022 – that represented a 2% rise compared to 2021 when 1,286 people died.
+MOH’s count recorded more than 1,611 deaths across the UK in 2024 – that represented a 9% increase on 2023.

 MOH used a combination of freedom of information requests, local news reports and submissions from the public to produce a count covering all kinds of homelessness, ranging from rough sleeping to people living in hostels and temporary accommodation.
 That method differs from the official counts where death certificates are analysed for signs a person died without a stable home.